Isabel Arends: Academic career

-Arends studied physical organic chemistry at Leiden University between 1984 and 1988, obtaining an MsC.
-In 1993 she obtained her PhD at the same university with a thesis titled: 'Thermolysis of arene derivatives with coal-type hydrogen donors', studying with Prof. Rob Louw and Dr. Peter Mulder.
-Following graduation, Arends spent a year as a postdoctoral researcher in Ottawa, Canada at the Steacie Institute for Molecular Sciences.
+Arends studied physical organic chemistry at Leiden University, between 1984 and 1988, obtaining an MsC.
+In 1993, she obtained her PhD at the same university with a thesis titled: 'Thermolysis of arene derivatives with coal-type hydrogen donors', studying with Prof. Rob Louw and Dr. Peter Mulder.
+After graduation, Arends spent a year as a postdoctoral researcher in Ottawa, Canada at the Steacie Institute for Molecular Sciences.
 She joined Delft University of Technology in 1995, and was awarded a research fellowship of the Royal Netherlands Academy of Arts and Sciences (KNAW) in the field of biomimetic oxidations.

-Between 2001 and 2006 she worked as associate and assistant professor at Delft University of Technology.
-In 2007 she was promoted to full professor of Biocatalysis and Organic Chemistry.
+Between 2001 and 2006, she worked as associate and assistant professor at Delft University of Technology.
+In 2007, she was promoted to full professor of Biocatalysis and Organic Chemistry.
 She served as the chair of the Biotechnology Department at Delft University of Technology from 2013 to 2018, vice-chair of the Applied and Engineering Sciences domain of the Netherlands Organisation for Scientific Research, and founded the TU Delft Bioengineering Institute in 2016.

 Arends was elected a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2017.